Technosoft iPOS4808, iPOS8020

 2. ethercat -m<masterid> -p<slaveid> foe_read <filename> > <output filename>

-Note: It seems -o or --output-file is not working.
+Note: -o or --output-file does not appear to work here.

 Example